kasrasadeghi/idb/docs/reports/technical-report-1.md

 There are several accounts you need to get before you actually start setting anything up.

 First you need an AWS account.
-In order to set that up, get a regular AWS account.
-It will ask you for your credit card number, don't worry.
+In order to set that up, first get a regular AWS account.
+The login page will be called "Log in to the Amazon Web Services Console" or something similar on anything you look up for AWS.
+It will ask you for your
+credit card number, don't worry.
 Even if you don't have a student account, it won't charge you for a year.
 Afterwords, go on GitHub and locate your student pack page.
 On the page, it'll have something like "Unique Link" under Amazon Web Services.
 Clicking that unique link will bring you to the Amazon account creation page where you will go through the setup process for creating an education account.

 At one point, it'll prompt you with a radio button that gives you two different amounts of credit for the AWS Billing Process.
 One of the radio buttons will tell you to put in an Account ID.

-   - get the education AWS account
-   - on the AWS education account, it tells you to find account ID
-   - this can be found on account security or something (google it)
- - get a namecheap account
-   - go on to the namecheap *student* website
+The Account ID is bound to the real Amazon Web Services account you made in the previous step.

+Next, you need to make a NameCheap account.
+Go on the [NameCheap student website](https://nc.me/).
-   - find a .me domain you like
+First, find a domain you like, and if you use a '.me' domain it'll be free.
-   - go through the process of setting it up

 ## EC2 setup